 Closest to the Course

-Countryside options in and around the track include Dalston Hall Country House to the west and the extremely highly rated Crossroads House and Carleton Mill to the east.
-All three lie within two miles of the track and are good choices for those seeking a little peace and quiet after racing.
+Countryside options in and around the track include Dalston Hall Country House to the west and the extremely highly rated Crossroads House.
+Both lie within two miles of the track and are good choices for those seeking a little peace and quiet after the racing.

 The biggest concentration of nearby hotels, however, comes within the city of Carlisle itself.
 Only a couple of miles to the north of the course, containing the nearest train station and boasting strong transport links to the track, it is the obvious place to stay.
-Budget options include the popular Ibis and ever-reliable Premier Inn, whilst The Crown and Mitre and Hallmark are competitively priced, score highly with visitors and benefit from a central location.
+There are plenty of option to suit all budgets, scoring highly with visitors as they all benefit from such a central location.

 Relax in the Lake District

 For many racegoers it would seem a shame to travel to this part of the world and not take in the delights of the Lake District.
 Home to the stunning Ullswater Lake, England’s highest mountain, Scafell Pike, and a host of other stunning natural features and walks, the area is a must-visit for fans of the countryside.

 And, being such a popular tourist destination, there’s no shortage of accommodation in the area.
 There are many options within a short drive of both the racecourse and the Lakes that are well worth a look.

 Penrith is a great central option for getting to the racecourse in under 30 minutes drive and also accessing the greater Lake District.
 A traditional pub, the venue of course offers a restaurant and bar.